-Since 2019, industrial establishments that declare annual emissions of more than 10,000 t CO2 eq. but less than the reporting threshold of 25,000 t CO2 eq. can voluntarily register to the carbon market to become emitters subject to the C&T system.
+Since 2019, industrial establishments that declare annual emissions of more than 10,000 t CO2 eq. but less than the threshold of 25,000 t CO2 eq. can voluntarily register to the carbon market to become emitters subject to the C&T system.

-The carbon market is also accessible to natural and legal persons who wish to participate (the participants) even if they do not have a regulatory obligation to fulfill (investors, brokers, consultants, etc.).
+The carbon market is also accessible to natural and legal persons who wish to participate (the participants) even if they do not have a regulatory obligation to fulfill such as investors, brokers, consultants, offset credits promoters, etc.

 See the list of emitters and participants registered to the carbon market.